-Although the whole Muslim community over the world celebrates this festival together, the Eid norms and traditions could vary from region to region with each having their unique cultural touch.
-This difference is inevitable also to the Eid dishes made in different regions.
+Although the whole Muslim community over the world celebrates this festival together, the Eid norms and traditions could vary from region to region with each having their unique cultural touch to it.
+This difference is quite evident in the festive foods as well, that are made in different regions.
 On that note, by wishing everyone a blessed Eid-Ul-Adha we are taking you on a mini tour of the Eid specialities around the globe.

 Lamb is the most important dish on an Eid menu.
 In the Arab world, Eid starts and ends with exquisite lamb dishes.
 Roasted lamb is one of the most important delicacies for Eid.
 The lamb is roasted to a golden crust perfection with mild spices and seasonings served on a bed of rice along with salads.
 This is a popular dish among all the Middle Eastern Countries.

-The other Eid specialties of the Middle East include; Harees, a preparation of meat cooked with broken wheat in a porridge like consistency, special Eid cookies called Maamoul made of semolina with dates and pistachio fillings that is quite popular in countries like Jordan, Lebanon and Syria, Kebabs, Baklava and Kunefe from Turkey and much more.
+The other Eid specialties of the Middle East include Harees, a preparation of meat cooked with broken wheat in a porridge-like consistency, special Eid cookies called Maamoul made of semolina with dates and pistachio fillings which is quite popular in countries like Jordan, Lebanon and Syria, the Kebabs, Baklava, Kunefe from Turkey and much more.

 Tagine (the dish is named after the earthenware pot in which it is cooked) is the popular choice of Eid specialities all over North Africa.
 From Morocco to Algeria and Tunisia, the dish varies from region to region within each country, incorporating the locally available ingredients with recipes that have been handed down over generations.
 The preparation includes, meat and vegetables cooked and presented in Tagine itself and served along with couscous.